-About Ritual and Relics
+About Landscape and Memory

-- In what ways have the artworks challenged your understanding and perception of ritual? - Have any of the artworks changed your perception of the importance of ritual in our lives?
-If yes, explain how/why - Which artwork moves and inspires you the most to learn more about a particular ritual? - Do any of the artworks portray a ritual you have experienced?
-If so, how does the artist's presentation of the ritual compare with your own knowledge/memories/impression of it?
+- In what ways have the artworks challenged your understanding and perception of landscape art? - Have any of the artworks changed your perception of a place?
+If yes, explain how/why - Which artwork moves and inspires you the most to learn more about a particular place? - Do any of the artworks portray a place you know or have been to?
+If so, how does the artist's presentation of the place compare with your own knowledge/memories/impression of it?